 Virgin’s Los Angeles to Melbourne flights arrive just after 8am, giving you ample time to clear immigration and check in to your hotel, or at least drop off your bags.
 Melbourne is all about lifestyle and urban exploration.
 Food, coffee, nightlife, sport, fashion, music, theatre… Melbourne lays claim to being Australia’s capital of them all, and it’s a hard claim to dispute.

 The following day, hit the city’s south side, starting at Federation Square.
-Step into NGV Australia for some cutting edge Aussie art, or check out the Australian Centre for the Moving Image for a snapshot of local TV and film history.
-For top notch international art, head to the National Gallery of Victoria on the southern side of the Yarra, arguably the best art museum in the country.
-Consider booking an organised afternoon tour so you can quickly reach those sights in the suburbs.
+Step into NGV Australia for some cutting-edge Aussie art, or check out the Australian Centre for the Moving Image for a snapshot of local TV and film history.
+For top-notch international art, head to the National Gallery of Victoria on the southern side of the Yarra, arguably the best art museum in the country.
+Consider booking an organized afternoon tour so you can quickly reach those sights in the suburbs.
 These include Port Melbourne, St Kilda Beach, Brighton’s famous bathing boxes, and the Botanical Gardens.
 When you’re done, pay your respects over sunset at the Shrine of Remembrance.
 If you’re still feeling adventurous, zip to the top of Eureka Skydeck for a stellar night-time view.